tyrantlink/plural/docs/guide/getting-started.md

 - use `/member new` and specify a name
   - this name must be unique within a member group, if you don't specify a group, "default" will be used
+  - you can also add an avatar, and proxy tag with this command

 ## Add some proxy tags